 For the past 45 years, it’s been very good to be George Thorogood & The Destroyers.
-And in 2020, theirGood To Be Bad Tour: 45 Years Of Rock will prove why like never before.
+And in 2021, their Good To Be Bad Tour: 45 Years Of Rock will prove why like never before.

 “If you’re content, you may as well be dead.”
-George laughs with his familiar rasp.
+George says.
 “I think everyone has thoughts about retiring, but the phone keeps ringing.
-You want me and The Destroyers to come to your town, set up our gear, wear some badass clothes and play ‘Who Do You Love?’
+‘You want me and The Destroyers to come to your town, set up our gear, wear some cool threads and play ‘Who Do You Love?’
 End of conversation.
 Let’s rock!”

 “George had that drive and charisma when we were 11 years old,” laughs childhood pal and 45-year Destroyer drummer Jeff Simon.
 “At first, we just enjoyed playing music.
 Then we had the thought of maybe making a living at it.
 We always believed that if we played great songs and stayed true to ourselves, people would keep coming back.”
-The band soon became a sensation throughout the Delaware Valley and New England club circuit, and in 1976signed with Cambridge-based label Rounder Records.
-Over the course of 16 studio albums – including two Platinum and six Gold discs on Rounder, EMI and Capitol – Thorogood and The Destroyers toured the globe, as Rolling Stone once raved, “playing rock & roll hot enough to melt the polar ice caps and flood the world’s major population centers.”
-We’re on a very short list of bands that are still
+The band soon became a sensation throughout the Delaware Valley and New England club circuit, and in 1976 signed with Cambridge-based label Rounder Records.
+Over the course of 16 studio albums – including two Platinum and six Gold discs on Rounder, EMI and Capitol – Thorogood and The Destroyers toured the globe, as Rolling Stone once raved, “playing rock & roll hot enough to melt the polar icecaps and flood the world’s major population centers.”
+“We’re on a very short list of bands that are still

 having fun doing this,” Jeff says.
 “And we’re still looking over our shoulders thinking that somebody will catch us at it.”

-It’s on tour that George & The Destroyers flip the switch nightly, delivering what The Toledo Blade calls “a gut-bustin’, guitar-wailin’, face-meltin’, fiery-tempoed, take-no-prisoners, good old-fashioned lunch-bucket rock & roll show” that includes their signature hits “Get A Haircut”, “I Drink Alone”, “One Bourbon, One Scotch, One Beer”, “Move It On Over”, “Who Do You Love” and the definitive badass anthem “Bad To The Bone”, along with several surprises.
+It’s live on tour that George & The Destroyers continues to flip the switch nightly, delivering what The Toledo Blade calls “a gut-bustin’, guitar-wailin’, face-meltin’, fiery-tempoed, take-no-prisoners, good old-fashioned lunch-bucket rock & roll show” that includes their signature hits “Get A Haircut”, “I Drink Alone”, “One Bourbon, One Scotch, One Beer”, “Move It On Over”, “Who Do You Love” and the definitive badass anthem “Bad To The Bone”, along with several surprises.
 “George has been honing the set list since our bar band days,” explains 43-year Destroyer bassist Bill Blough.
 “It’s been a constant evolution to make it all killer, no filler.
 We hear our walk-on song, the lights go down, and something still inherently clicks the second we step on stage.
 We feel the audience’s energy and the show just explodes.”

 And as in past years, a portion of proceeds from every date on the Good To Be Bad Tour will benefit the Leukemia & Lymphoma Society.
 “Now we're talking about something that's really important,” George says.
 “When I was a kid I remember Robert F. Kennedy saying, ‘Some people see things as they are and ask why.
 I dream things that never were and ask why not?’
 That still gives me the chills today.
 Don’t tell me to slow down or turn down, but if The Destroyers and I can help make a difference in any way, shape or form, we're there.”